Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Representation results, path regularity and other properties

-this follows from the definition of the BSDE \eqref{canonicFBSDE} itself and Theorem \ref{malldiffstochintegrals}.
-The dynamics of \eqref{aux:1order-mall-dif-bsde} and the representation formulas \eqref{repDYnablaYnablaXsigma}, \eqref{z-rep} follow by arguments similar to those given below. \end{remark} \begin{proof}[Proof of Theorem \ref{theoexistencemalliavin}] The first part of the statement is trivial as it follows from standard SDE theory, see e.g. \cite{nualart2006} or Theorem 2.5 in \cite{ImkellerDosReis2010}.
-To prove the other statements of the theorem, we will use an identification trick by taking advantage of the fact we already know that $Y\in\bL^{1,2}$ (see Remark \ref{remYalreadMalldiff}).
+\begin{pf*}{Proof of Theorem~\ref{theoexistencemalliavin}} The first part of the statement is trivial as it follows from standard SDE theory; see, for example, \citet{nualart2006} or Theorem 2.5 in \citet{ImkellerDosReis2010}.
+To prove the other statements of the theorem, we will use an identification trick by taking advantage of the fact we already know that $Y\in\bL^{1,2}$ (see Remark~\ref{remYalreadMalldiff}).

-Let $(X,Y,Z)$ be the solution of \eqref{canonicSDE}-\eqref{canonicFBSDE} and define the following BSDE:
+Let $(X,Y,Z)$ be the solution of (\ref{canonicSDE})--(\ref {canonicFBSDE}) and define the following BSDE:

-where the driver $\widehat{f}:\Omega\times [0,T]\times \bR^d\to \bR$ is defined as
+where the driver $\widehat{f}\dvtx \Omega\times[0,T]\times\bR^d\to\bR $ is defined as

-It is clear that: $g(X_T)\in\bD^{1,2}$, $f(\cdot,X_\cdot,Y_\cdot,0)\in \bL^{1,p}$ for all $p\geq 2$ (see Remark \ref{remYalreadMalldiff}) and that $v\mapsto \widehat{f}(\cdot,v)$ is a Lipschitz continuous function, all these imply in particular via Lipschitz BSDE theory (see Theorem 2.1, Proposition 2.1 in \cite{ElKarouiPengQuenez1997}) that there exists a pair $(U,V)\in\cS^2\times \cH^2$ solving \eqref{auxTrickidentifiedBDSE}.
-Furthermore, Theorem \ref{theo-existenceuniquenesscanonicalFBSDE} in \cite{ElKarouiPengQuenez1997} states that the solution to \eqref{canonicFBSDE} is unique and hence the solution of \eqref{auxTrickidentifiedBDSE} verifies $(U,V)=(Y,Z)$.
+It is clear that: $g(X_T)\in\bD^{1,2}$, $f(\cdot,X_\cdot,Y_\cdot,0)\in \bL^{1,p}$ for all $p\geq2$ (see Remark~\ref{remYalreadMalldiff}) and that $v\mapsto\widehat{f}(\cdot,v)$ is a Lipschitz continuous function, all these imply in particular via Lipschitz BSDE theory [see Theorem 2.1, Proposition 2.1 in \citet{ElKarouiPengQuenez1997}] that there exists a pair $(U,V)\in\cS^2\times\cH^2$ solving (\ref{auxTrickidentifiedBDSE}).
+Furthermore, Theorem \ref{theo-existenceuniquenesscanonicalFBSDE} in \citet{ElKarouiPengQuenez1997} states that the solution to (\ref{canonicFBSDE}) is unique, and hence the solution of (\ref{auxTrickidentifiedBDSE}) verifies $(U,V)=(Y,Z)$.

-Proposition 5.3 in \cite{ElKarouiPengQuenez1997}, yields the existence of the Malliavin derivatives $(DU,DV)$ of $(U,V)$ with the following dynamics.
-Set $\Xi:=(X,Y,V)$, then for $t<u\le T$ we have $D_u U_t = 0$, $D_u V_t = 0$ and for $0 \leq u\leq t$
+Proposition 5.3 in \citet{ElKarouiPengQuenez1997}, yields the existence of the Malliavin derivatives $(DU,DV)$ of $(U,V)$ with the following dynamics.
+Set $\Xi:=(X,Y,V)$, then for $t<u\le T$ we have $D_u U_t = 0$, $D_u V_t = 0$\vadjust{\goodbreak} and for $0 \leq u\leq t$